humhub/documentation/docs/about/support.md

 title: Support
 ---

-If you need support with HumHub related issues, this guide will help you finding the right place to ask and how to compose your issue.
+If you need support with HumHub related issues, this guide will help you find the right place to ask and how to compose your issue.

 :::info